 The last steam locomotives built in the United States rolled off the assembly line in the late 1940s.
 Alco built its last steam engine in June 1948, while Lima's last locomotive left the factory in May 1949.
 Many of those locomotives stayed in service until the late 1950s.

 Today, the unique sight and sound of steam locomotives live on in many museums and tourist railroads scattered throughout the country.
 Some steam engines pull special excursion trains along mainline routes.
-Only two companies currently mass-produce diesel locomotives in the United States: The Electro-Motive Division of General Motors (LaGrange, IL) and GE Transportation (Erie, NY).
+Only two companies currently mass-produce diesel locomotives in the United States: The Electro-Motive Division of General Motors (McCook, IL) and GE Transportation (Erie, NY).
 The industry is currently experimenting with hybrid diesels and alternative power plants, such as fuel cells and solar cells.